Event:Shawnigan Basin Society Fundraiser

 |

-Contaminated Soil & Watersheds Don’t Mix
+Contaminated Soil & Watersheds Don’t Mix 20 x 24 inches

-environment and curates the message for change.
+Chenoa Willow is an emerging Canadian Métis artist, currently residing on Vancouver Island, British Columbia, with her family.
+She has a background in environmental science and visual arts.
+Her work focuses on deep concern for the state of our global environment and curates the message for change.
 She has been creating works of art in various media since childhood and holds a strong appreciation for all flora and fauna.
 Through her art, Chenoa aims to awaken a connection with our natural surroundings.
-Painting Printed on Canvas. *NEW Retail Value: $ 200.00 Professionally printed & framed with high quality, locally sourced materials Donated By: Chenoa Willow Website: chenoartworks.com Valued at $200 Current bid: $0 Donated By Donated by artist https://chenoartworks.com/ This item can be mailed. |
+Donated By: Chenoa Willow Website: chenoartworks.com Valued at $200 Current bid: $0 Donated By Chenoa Willow This item can be mailed. |

 $200 | $0 |